 The length of the time you feel pain in your tooth after exposing it to hot or cold temperatures indicates how severe the problem is.
 Pain that lasts 15 seconds or less is likely not very serious, though you should still make an appointment to see your dentist to make sure.
 You might have a small cavity, a little bit of gum disease, or possibly a loose filling.

 Pain that lasts longer than 30 seconds indicates a more serious issue, as it’s likely that the internal tissue or pulp of your tooth has become damaged due to infection, decay, or trauma of some kind.
 This will require an appointment with your dentist to ensure that the problem doesn’t become worse and that the pain doesn’t quickly become unbearable.
+If the pain is already overwhelming, you may want to seek out emergency dental services.

 What Causes Sensitive Teeth?